JuliaWeb/WebSockets.jl/README.md

 - `using HttpServer` (or import) prior to `using WebSockets` (or import).
 - The `WebSocket.id` field is no longer supported.
 You can generate unique counters by code similar to 'bencmark/functions_open_browsers.jl' COUNTBROWSER.
 - You may want to modify you error handling code.
 Examine WebSocketsClosedError.message.
-- You may want to use `readguarded` and `writeguarded` to save on error handling code.
+- You may want to use `readguarded` and `writeguarded` to save on error handling code.?svg=true&branch=master

 ## Switching from HttpServer to HTTP?
 Some types and methods are not exported.
 See inline docs: